DinMo Documentation

 LTV and churn prediction configuration

-Go to the Predictions section and choose Customer Lifetime Value to predict LTV and churn predictions.
+Go to the Predictions section and choose Customer Value & Churn Likelohood to predict LTV and churn predictions.

-• Users Model: This user model must contain all the customer data you wish to use for training.
+• Model containing the Customers' data: This user model must contain all the customer data you wish to use for training.
 You must have a clearly resolved customer list.
 Ensure there is a relationship with an events model containing all transaction data.

-• Events Model: This event model must contain all the transactions associated to the customers in the model selected above.
+• Model containing the Transactions' data: This event model must contain all the transactions associated to the customers in the model selected above.

-• Select he AI attributes you wish to compute, such as churn likelihood and/or Future LTV.
+• Select the score you wish to compute, such as churn likelihood or Future LTV.

-• Choose the time window for the prediction.
-For example, selecting a three-month window will compute the likelihood of churn within the next three months.
+• If you select Customer Value, choose the time window for the prediction.
+For example, selecting a three-month window will compute the future customer value within the next three months.

 • Name the prediction and give a description (optional)